-When using background imagery, consider how it will display on mobile devices.
 Images that are too large can slow down email load times and compromise data plans, so all imagery should be sized for mobile use.
 Additionally, background images scale down on mobile devices, so it’s important to keep key information in an email as live HTML text so it remains visible even when images are disabled.

 For clients that don’t support background images, you should include a background-color property with a color that contrasts the layered HTML content to ensure that your message is readable.